Bikini Model Tiffany Keller Goes Shirtless & Rocks Daisy Dukes

-Tiffany Keller has been enjoying the summer months, and on Friday she shared a photo that showed her soaking up the sunny weather.
+Tiffany Keller has been enjoying the summer months, and she shared a photo that showed her soaking up the sunny weather on Friday.

 In the double post, Keller stood outside.
 She went shirtless under an unbuttoned white jacket that was opened several inches, revealing her chest and her voluptuous cleavage.
 She paired the look with a pair of Daisy Duke shorts which featured a red-and-white striped patch on one side.
-The waistline of the shorts fell below the beauty’s waistline, showing off her slender abs and hourglass figure.
-Her face was fully made up with dark brows, contoured cheeks and a natural shade on her lips.
+The top of the shorts fell below the beauty’s waistline, showing off her slender abs and hourglass figure.
+Her face was fully made up with dark brows, contoured cheeks, and a natural shade on her lips.
 Her long hair fell over her shoulders in loose waves.
 She looked chic and casual in the outfit.

 In the first snap, Keller stood beside a road holding one side of the jacket with her hand to keep it from exposing too much of her chest.
 She struck a sexy pose as she gave the camera a serious look.
 In the second photo, the model stood beside a fence and pouted for the camera.

-In the post’s caption, Keller told her fans that the first photo was taken with a digital camera while the second was taken with camera that used film.
+In the post’s caption, Keller told her fans that the first photo was taken with a digital camera while the second was taken with a camera that used film.

 Fans loved Keller’s sexy patriotic vibe, and the most common words found in the comment section were gorgeous and beautiful.